jamiebradford123/The-Plough-Booking/README.md

   - Acceptance Criteria:
     - Only accessible by and admin/ staff log in
-      - Completed?
+      - Completed
     - Ability to create, edit and delete an event
-      - Completed?
+      - Completed

 * User story 3 - Booking system
   - As a site user, I can create a booking for the restaurant.
   - Acceptance Criteria:
     - Create a booking
-      - Completed?
+      - Completed
     - Select the date and time
-      - Completed?
+      - Completed
     - Select the number of people
-      - Completed?
-* User story 4 - Edit and delete bookings
-  - Acceptance Criteria:
-    - Ability for user to edit their booking
-      - Completed?
-    - Ability for user to delete their booking
-      - Completed?
+      - Completed
 * User story 5- Accept and manage bookings
   - As a site admin I can manage all bookings by accepting, edit and delete bookings
   - Acceptance Criteria:
     - Admin page displaying all bookings
-      - Completed?
+      - Completed
     - Ability to accept or reject booking
-      - Completed?
+      - Completed
     - Ability to edit and delete a booking
-      - Completed?
+      - Completed

 ## Manual Testing